Managing HPE Zerto Software: Setup, Protection, and Recovery

 • Deployment considerations for ZVM appliances

-Module 6: Zerto Architectures
+Module 6: HPE Zerto Architectures

 • Basic on-premises architecture